-Join Us in Empowering Children Across Eastern Europe!
+Join Us in Empowering Children Across Central and Eastern Europe!

 This week is the time when we remember Pentecost (May 19th).
 It is the official start of sharing the Good News (or missions)!
 Some would call it the birth of the Church.
 Christ gave the Great Commission just before He returned to the Father.
 At that occasion, He told his followers to wait until the Holy Spirit would empower and fill them.